[Courtesy of iwsnoballs.com]

 Imperial Woodpecker Sno-Balls celebrated a decade of serving snowballs on Magazine Street at Aline Street in 2023.
 What sets this stand apart from the rest are the all-natural house-made syrups that can be ordered, although there are traditional sugary syrups available as well.

-The house-made flavors include but are not limited to Coconut Milk, Lemon Basil, Pineapple Cilantro, and Watermelon Jalapeno.
+The house-made flavors include, but are not limited to, Coconut Milk, Lemon Basil, Pineapple Cilantro, and Watermelon Jalapeño.
 The cream house-made flavors include Cereal Cream, Cream of Cardamom, Earl Grey Cream, Cream of Chicory Coffee, and Vanilla Bean Cream.
 Get one of those topped with Marshmallow Fluff or even some vanilla ice cream for a real treat.

 3. Pandora's Snowballs

-901 N Carrollton Ave.
-(504) 285-4867, facebook.com/PandorasSnowballs
+901 N Carrollton Ave., (504) 285-4867

 Pandora's Snowballs [Courtesy of Pandora's Snowballs Facebook]

-Pandora's Snowballs is easy to find when you're cruising down Carrolton.
+Pandora's Snowballs is easy to find when you're cruising down Carrollton.
 Just look for the line of people waiting on the corner of Dumaine Street.
 This Mid-City institution is open seasonally, but it's totally worth coming back in the summer to get a snowball to keep cool.

 The cream syrups are really the standouts.
 There are dozens of flavors to try.
-The Orchid Vanilla Cream and Wedding Cake Cream are more sophisticated while the Sky Blue Cream and Nectar Cream are for Pandora's biggest fans.
+The Orchid Vanilla Cream and Wedding Cake Cream are more sophisticated, while the Sky Blue Cream and Nectar Cream are for Pandora's biggest fans.
 There's also options including Red Velvet Cream, Cookie Dough Cream, Grasshopper Cream, Bananas Foster Cream, and Buttercream Cream just to name a few.

 4. Sno-La

-8108 Hampson St. (504) 327-7669, snolasnowballs.com
+8108 Hampson St., (504) 327-7669

 Sno-La [Courtesy of Sno-La Facebook]

-There's something very special about Sno-La; this snowball stand stuffs the inside of their snowballs with cheesecake.
+There's something very special about Sno-La.
+This snowball stand stuffs the inside of their snowballs with cheesecake.
 That's right!
 You have the option of having a snowball with a big chunk of creamy cheesecake right in the middle.
 There are plenty of traditional snowballs, too.

-The Snola Favorite is a red velvet cream snowball stuffed with cheesecake, and The Pelican is a Bananas Foster cream and red velvet cream snowball stuffed with cheesecake and topped with condensed milk.
+The Sno-La Favorite is a red velvet cream snowball stuffed with cheesecake, and The Pelican is a Bananas Foster cream and red velvet cream snowball stuffed with cheesecake and topped with condensed milk.
 The Chantilly Cake is a gorgeous treat: wedding cake cream and strawberry snowball stuffed with cheesecake, strawberries, and blueberries, and topped with whipped cream or condensed milk.

 5. The Original New Orleans Sno-balls & Smoothee

-4313 Elysian Fields Ave.
-(504) 309-5346
+4313 Elysian Fields Ave., (504) 309-5346

 You can also get a refreshing smoothie or concessions like hot dogs, corn dogs, and popcorn.
 To make a meal out of it, get a dozen Hot Tamales.
 It's a totally New Orleans tradition!